-The Credit Approval Process: What You Need to Know
+The Mortgage Credit Approval Process: What You Need to Know

 Credit approval is an application for financing that helps determine which homes are in your price range.
 To get credit approved, you provide the same paperwork you would when making a formal loan request.
 The Loan Officer will ask you for employment and income verification and deposit and loan information.
 They will also pull a credit report to assess your credit history.